willdady/cdk-eventbridge-slack/README.md

 A simple CDK app which creates an AWS EventBridge bus and API destination for sending messages to Slack.

-The motivation behind this project is to be simple, generic solution for sending messages to Slack from AWS.
+The motivation behind this project is to be a simple, generic solution for sending messages to Slack from AWS.
-Applications within AWS can simply send messages to a custom event bus with a payload targeting a specific Slack channel.
+Applications within AWS can simply send messages to the custom event bus with a payload targeting a specific Slack channel.

 ## Install